rasika2012/openchoreo/docs/install-guide.md

 $ kubectl get svc/<name> -n choreo-system -o=jsonpath='{.status.loadBalancer.ingress[0].ip}'
 ```

-Then you can use this IP address to access the components you create in Choreo via the external gateway.
+Then you can use this IP address to access the components you create in OpenChoreo via the external gateway.

 ##### Option 2: Port-forward the external-gateway service